-You might have needs that are best met by other organisations, and this is some information that we think might be useful about other services.
+You might have needs that are best met by other organisations.
+Here is some information about other services that may be useful.

-If you are experiencing domestic abuse you can get in touch with Women’s Aid in your local area.
-If you aren’t sure which Women’s Aid group is closest to you can call the Scottish Domestic Abuse and Forced Marriage Helpline 24 hours a day on
+If you are experiencing domestic abuse, you can get in touch with Women’s Aid in your local area.
+If you aren’t sure which Women’s Aid group is closest to you, can call the Scottish Domestic Abuse and Forced Marriage Helpline 24 hours a day on 0800 0271234 or visit:

-For information about your local Women’s Aid group you can go here
+For information about your local Women’s Aid group, visit:

-If you are a woman between the ages of 13 and 25 who has experienced sexual violence and is at risk of homelessness, you can get in touch with Say Women.
+If you are a woman between the age of 13 and 25 who has experienced sexual violence and is at risk of homelessness, you can get in touch with Say Women at:

-If you are looking for support around your experiences of selling or exchanging sex online, you can contact Click.
+If you are looking for support surrounding your experiences of selling or exchanging sex online, you can contact Click at:

-For support with your sexuality and gender identify you can speak to
+For support with your sexuality and gender identity, you can speak to:

 LGBT Youth Scotland